Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 Room 101

-For middle school students who enjoy math!
-MATHCOUNTS is a national competition for middle schoolers in which states and schools compete.
+For all students who enjoy math!
 We meet once a week, discuss math, and practice for the MATHCOUNTS competition!

 Thursdays